okfn/opendataindex/content/pages/faq.md

 ### **What organisations are involved in the Global Open Data Index?**

 The Global Open Data Index was initiated by Open Knowledge.
 It is maintained, coordinated and hosted by Open Knowledge and its Open Government Data working group with contributions from many members of the wider community around the globe.
-Join the discussions through the Open Data Census [mailing list]( https://lists.okfn.org/mailman/listinfo/open-data-census).
+Join the discussions through the Open Data Census [discussion forum](https://discuss.okfn.org/c/open-data-index).

 ### **What datasets are included in the Global Open Data Index?**